SantoshKumarP1412/Android-Security/lecture 18.md

-How machine learning is utilized for malware detection:
+-How machine learning is utilized for malware detection:

 Machine learning can be used for malware detection in Android by training models to recognize patterns and features indicative of malicious behaviour.
 Here's a short explanation of the process: